INCB - International Narcotic Control Board

 France and INCB

 France takes an active part in INCB’s activities.
-It is represented in the Board by a magistrate who was elected by ECOSOC.
+It is represented in the Board by a magistrate, Mr Bernard Leroy, who was reelected by ECOSOC in 2019.